 - 2.7.15.
-Modalities for apportionment of CCH engaged at school level and working an centralized kitchens, in case of schools being served through centralized kitchens.
-NIL - 2.7.16.
+Modalities for apportionment of CCH engaged at school level and working a centralized kitchen, in case of schools being served through centralized kitchens. - NIL - 2.7.16.
 Whether any steps have been taken to enroll the cook cum helpers under any Social Security Schemes i.e. Prathan Mantri Jan Dhan Yojana, Prathan Mantri Suraksha Bhima Yojana, Prathan Mantri Jeevan Jyoti Bima Yojana etc. and number of cooks benefitted through the same.

-No Noon Meal Staff have been enrolled Prathan Mantri Jan Dhan Yojana, Prathan Mantri Suraksha Bhima Yojana , Prathan Mantri Jeevan Jyoti Bima Yojana etc. any how Noon Meal Staff who is drawing less than Rs.72,000/- per annum have been enrolled under Chief Minister's Comprehensive Health Insurance Scheme.
-Rest of the staff drawing a salary Rs.72,000/- and above per year have already been enrolled under New Health Insurance Scheme.
+No, Noon Meal Staff have been enrolled under Prathan Mantri Jan Dhan Yojana, Prathan Mantri Suraksha Bhima Yojana, Prathan Mantri Jeevan Jyoti Bima Yojana etc. anyhow Noon Meal Staff who is drawing less than Rs.72,000/- per annum have been enrolled under Chief Minister's Comprehensive Health Insurance Scheme.
+Rest of the staff drawing a salary of Rs.72,000/- and above per year have already been enrolled under New Health Insurance Scheme, which is available for all Government servants.

-A monthly subscription of Rs.150/- p.m. was deducted from the salary of the Noon Meal Employees (Noon Meal Organiser, Cook and Cook Assistant) under New Health Insurance Scheme 2012 for providing health care assistance upto the limit of Rs.4.00 lakh in a block of 4 years commenced from 1.7.2012 to 30.6.2016.
-The above scheme has since been extended in the name of "New Health Insurance Scheme 2016" and implemented with effect from 01-07-2016 for a further period of four years.
-The Noon Meal Employees whose annual income is less than Rs.72,000/- are exempted from paying the monthly subscription of Rs.150/-.
+The Noon Meal Employees (Noon Meal Organiser, Cook and Cook Assistant) under New Health Insurance Scheme are provided health care assistance up to the limit of Rs.4.00 lakh in a block of 4 years.
+The above scheme extended in the name of "New Health Insurance Scheme 2016" and implemented with effect from 01-07-2016.